joealden/corum-client/docs/2-design.md

     * `password` -> type String (The password that will be hashed and stored, then checked against when the user logs in in the future)
   * Outputs:
-    * `id` -> type ID (ids are generated by graphcool and are unique, this ID is used in Corum to determine the state of the UI)
+    * `id` -> type ID (ids are generated by graphcool and are unique, the user's ID will be used to determine the state of the UI)
     * `token` -> type String (A JWT (JSON Web Token) that will be stored to be later used to authenticate the user when making requests such as to create a new post.
 For more information about JWTs, look at the 'Login Page' section)
-* It will first verify for that the email address is valid (using the library `validator`)
+* It will first verify for that the email address is valid (Using the library `validator`)
   * If it is not a valid email, return an error to the user that the email is invalid
-* Now that the email address is valid, we must check if a user has already registered with the same email address
+* Now that we know the email address is valid, we must check if a user has already registered with the same email address
   * If an account already uses this email address, return an error to the user that the email address is already in use.
-* Now that the email address is valid, we must also check if a user has already registered with the same username
+* Now that we know the email address is also not already taken, we must also check if a user has already registered with the same username
   * If an account already uses this username, return an error to the user that the username is already in use.
 * Now that we know a user with either the same email address or username doesn't exist, we can start creating the account.
-  * First, we need to hash and salt the password before storing it, as storing password in plain text isn't a good idea.
+  * First, we need to hash and salt the password before storing it, as storing password in plain text isn't a good idea for obvious reasons.
   * Next, the user details actually need to be stored on the server, so a new User type is created.
     * This User type contains the email address, username and hashed password,